 - A Felony of the Third Degreedrug offense can result in a prison sentence not more than five years and/or a fine not exceeding $5,000.

 - A Felony of the Second Degreedrug offense can lead a prison sentence not greater than 15 years and/or a fine not more than $10,000;

 - A Felony of the First Degreedrug offense can result in a prison sentence up to 30 years and/or a fine up to $10,000.

 - A Life Felonydrug offense can result in imprisonment up to 30 years or not more than life imprisonment and/or a fine up to $15,000.

 Penalties for specific drug offenses can increase if the offender’s crime involves the death or injury of another person, or if he or she is a habitual felony offender, or a violent career criminal.
 Penalties can also increase if an individual commits a drug offense near a school, a child care center, a public housing or assisted living facility, a public park or community center, a college or university, or a place of worship.

 The Importance of Experienced Legal Help

 The defense of drug crimes is extremely complex.
 Therefore, if you are charged with a drug crime, you need to have legal counsel with extensive experience in state and federal court.

-Tama Beth Kudman has been representing individuals a accused of committing state and federal drug crimes for nearly 20 years.
+Tama Beth Kudman has been representing individuals a accused of committing state and federal drug crimes for over 20 years.
 Ms. Kudman brings this experience and knowledge to every drug case that she defends.

 Contact Tama Beth Kudman, the experienced, knowledgeable and aggressive criminal defense attorney today for help if you are charged with a federal crime, or if you believe you are under investigation.